KatayamaLab/resutil/README.md

 `resutil comment [EXPERIMENT] [COMMENT]` add or modify a comment following timestamp in the experiment name.
 Both local and cloud experiment name will change if existing.
 It should be noted that Resutil regards a differnt experimental name as a different experiment, and this does not affect the name of the same experiment other users have already pull.

-## Runtime Arguments
+## Environment Valuable

-When running code that integrates Resutil, you can use the following two arguments:
+When running code that integrates Resutil, you can use the following environment valuables:

-`--resutil_comment COMMENT` Specifies a comment required at the start of execution.
+`RESUTIL_COMMENT` Specifies a comment required at the start of execution.
 This prevents the need to prompt for a comment during execution.

-`--resutil_no_interactive` Enables non-interactive mode.
+`RESUTIL_NO_INTERACTIVE` Enables non-interactive mode.
 This prevents any user prompts during execution.
 This is useful when running as a batch job.
-If `--resutil_comment COMMENT` is not specified, no comment will be added to the experiment directory.
+If `RESUTIL_COMMENT` is not specified, no comment will be added to the experiment directory.

+`RESUTIIL_REMOTE` Restrains from uploading results to the cloud storage.

-`--resutil_debug` Enables debug mode where a temporary directory is used as experiment directory.
+`RESUTIL_DEBUG` Enables debug mode where a temporary directory is used as experiment directory.
 The temporary directory will not be unloaded to the cloud storage.

-`--resutil_no_remote` Restrains from uploading results to the cloud storage

 ## Directory structure in the cloud storage